varunrapolu1612/week-7/README.md

 # Week 7

-This week is meant to give you a very basic introduction to ...
+This week is meant to give you a basic introduction to analyzing graph data as well as *geo*graphical data.
+Also, we will spend time on debugging, exceptions, and unit testing.
 In particular, we will focus on the following:

-- Networks
+- Networks and graphs
-- Mapping
+- Mapping geocoded data
 - Debugging and Unit Testing

 ## Setup